 There are several reasons to consider using the PowerShell command line interface, but here are my top three

 - Make routine tasks less routine (task automating) — Nobody likes to perform routine tasks manually.
-When there is a pattern to such tasks, isn’t it a lot less monotonous and more efficient to save that pattern somewhere so the next time you can just run a simple command so it’s done automatically?
+When there is a pattern to such tasks, isn’t it a lot less monotonous and more efficient to save that pattern somewhere so the next time you can just run a simple PowerShell command so it’s done automatically?

 - Make huge tasks smaller — In addition to the point above, facing huge tasks can sometimes feel downright painful!
 Huge tasks can be much simpler, however, when they are divided into small achievable steps.
 Creating a few scripts will help you spend less energy on huge tasks.